wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 - The following methods in `PowerAuthSDK` class are deprecated:
   - `changePasswordUnsafe()` - use asynchronous `changePassword()` as a replacement.
+  - `persistActivationWithAuthentication()` - use asynchronous variant with `IPersistActivationListener` as a callback parameter.
+  - `persistActivationWithPassword()` - use asynchronous variant with `IPersistActivationListener` as a callback parameter.
+  - `persistActivation(..., IPersistActivationWithBiometricsListener)` - use asynchronous method with `IPersistActivationListener` as a callback parameter.

 - The following methods in `PowerAuthKeychainConfiguration` are now deprecated:
   - `isLinkBiometricItemsToCurrentSet()` - use `PowerAuthBiometricConfiguration.isInvalidateBiometricFactorAfterChange()` instead.